mpicbg-scicomp/tissue_miner/user_manual/TM_R-UserManual.md

 ## [1] 1206
 ```

 Next, we plot the average cell area as a function of time for each movie and each ROI on the same graph for comparison.
+We use the `facet_wrap()` ggplot2 layer to combine the graphs corresponding the different ROIs in one single graph.

 ```r
 ggplot(avgCellArea, aes(dev_time, area.avg*(0.208^2), color=movie)) +